MuadDev/LaserCutting/christmas_ornaments/christmas_balls/README.md

 # Christmas Ball Designs

 ## Template
-A starting point with preset LaserSaur cut values for creating christmas balls
+A starting point with preset LaserSaur cut values for creating christmas balls.

 ### Tips
 - Design a patter such that the cut out itself can be an ornament too if possible.
 - Remember to cut out the figure first, then the surrounding christmass ball.
 - Do not cut too small, as the laser appears to have some "width" while cutting.
 - Rotate the view such that the top of the christmass ball is at the top of the view.
+- Design each christmas ball in a separate file.
+This prevents an error -- e.g. in cut settings -- from ruining multiple balls.

 ### FAQ
 - How to set the lasersaur settings from within a SVG file
 	- Use [LaserTags](https://github.com/nortd/lasersaur/wiki/lasertags).
 E.g. `=pass1:800mm/min:40%:#0000ff=`

 ## Voronoi
-Christmas ball with a voronoi pattern
+Christmas ball with a voronoi pattern.

 ### FAQ
 - How to make a voronoi pattern in Inkscape?